giokok-test/simulate-rl/README.md

 their pitch commands to ``[-stall_angle, +stall_angle]``.
 The first action component controls acceleration.
 The pursuer may command negative values down to ``-max_acceleration`` to brake.
+The ``evader.trajectory`` option selects a preset flight profile.
+When set to ``"dive"`` the evader keeps a non-negative pitch until the line of sight to the target drops below ``evader.dive_angle`` (specified in degrees).
+Once past this threshold the evader begins descending toward the goal.
 The `episode_duration` value defines how long each episode lasts in minutes and is used to compute the maximum number of simulation steps based on the configured `time_step`.